-Confirmation of receipt of Online Regional/Sectional List of Participants: Schools should login to their School Center site on the IHSA website.
-The Activity Tracker will show "Completed", if you have checked the button indicating you have finished with your report.
-If it doesn't indicate "Completed", then you must go back into your schools List of Participants and check the button on the Regional/Sectional Online List of Participants indicating you are finished.
+Confirmation of receipt of Regional/Sectional Online List of Participants: Schools should login to their School Center site on the IHSA website.
+The Activity Tracker will show "Completed", if you have checked the "Certify & Submit" page indicating you have finished with your report.
+If it doesn't indicate "Completed", then you must go back into your schools List of Participants and check the "Certify & Submit" page on the Regional/Sectional Online List of Participants indicating you are finished.